phongong/phongong/README.md

 ### Hi there 👋

+🔭 I’m currently working on getting my Masters at Syracuse University in the Applied Data Science program.

 <!--
 **phongong/phongong** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.